lyqht/dr-teck/DEVLOG.md

 **Misc:**

 - Archived the old NoteClipper.jsx made using Popper.js, as the new design layout for saving the notes does not require a pop up.

+## 25 September 2021

+Tried to add Notion to the app, but just realized that Notion does not support CORS, so I would have to migrate to a NextJS structure instead.